How to Upgrade to GA4 & Should You?

 - Add the GA4 tracking code to your website, using one of the methods discussed above.

-Remember, you do not turn off or remove tracking code for your old Google Analytics property until you have given the new GA4 property time to collect data and until you have ensured the new GA4 property has all necessary configurations.
+- Remember, you should not turn off or remove the tracking code for your old Google Analytics property until you have given the new GA4 property time to collect data and until you have ensured the new GA4 property has all necessary configurations.